About 375 Words

 There was an exquisite blue plaid spread covering the bed in my room.
 Deep greens blended with a variety of rich blues set off by thin stripes of burgundy, black and just a touch of white.

 One day while relaxing in my living room, I heard something unusual.
 Drip, drip, drip, drip.
 It seemed to be coming from upstairs.
 As I pondered over its source the sound became louder.
 It sounded like a waterfall.
 I rushed up the stairs thinking, how awful it would be if water was over flowing in the bathroom or a pipe sprung a leak.
 From the hall at the top of the stairs I could see at a glance, nothing in the bathroom was wet.
 But to my amazement, I did see blue oozing out from under the door to my bedroom.
-I threw opened the door, rushed in and stared at my bed; astonished!
-The blue colors were flowing from the bedspread like water over a dam.
-The remaining greens, burgundy, black and white were just lying there disjointed and pathetically alone.

 I loved that bedspread.
 All I wanted to do was to somehow bring back the blues and make them stay where they belonged.

 Shaking my head in disbelief, I followed their colored trail.
 They rushed down the stairs.
 I rushed down behind them.
 They fled through the house and out the back door.
 I chased right after them.
 As they neared the creek behind my yard, their rapid flow became animated, tossing and turning gleefully in the breeze.
 With a carefree leap and the faint sound of laughter, they joined the water flowing by on its merry way to the river.
-I was left standing there completely bewildered.

 Somewhere the creek empties into the river.
 Somewhere the river empties into the ocean.
 And somewhere there’s a distant horizon where the ocean blends into the sky.

-I was sad for a little while.
-But now I’m not.
 Someday, when you’re lying on a blanket on the grass or on a beach, look up at the sky.
 Look up.
 There you may see my blues.